1. Can I get a divorce?

 4. How long will it take to get a divorce?

 The Divorce itself can be completed quite quickly assuming co-operation on both sides, say 6 months.
-A financial settlement can be agreed at any time and approved by the court after the decree nisi stage.
-If agreement is not reached and a court application is necessary, this can take up to 12 months to conclude.
+A financial settlement can be agreed at any time and approved by the court after the Conditional Order stage.
+If agreement is not reached and a court application is necessary, this can take up to 12-18 months to conclude.

 The arrangements for the children are separate to any financial settlement and should be determined in accordance with what is in the children’s best interests.
 We always strive to reach agreement in relation to the children without separate court proceedings being necessary, however if there is a continuing dispute between you and your partner then ultimately the court may need to decide what is best for them.